TheMaverickProgrammer/Swoosh/README.md

 Learn [how to embed GLSL and textures here](https://github.com/TheMaverickProgrammer/Swoosh/wiki/Embed-GLSL).

 ## Segue's & Activity States
-It's important to note that Segue's are responsible for triggering 6 of the 7 states in your activities.
+It's important to note that Segues are responsible for triggering 6 of the 7 states in your activities.

 * onLeave -> the last scene has lost focus
 * onExit  -> the last scene when the segue ends